Rocks-E/6502-Assembler/README.md

 		Can use compound assignment statements to set multiple equal constants (e.g., _A = _B = _C = $5A)
 		<ul>
 			<li>
-				NOTE: Currently does not support expressions in constant assignment statements - maybe in the future
+				NOTE: Assignments now support expressions!
+Defining constants in terms of other constants requires the other constants to be defined above, otherwise $FFFF will be inserted.
 			</li>
 		</ul>
 	</li>